missyushi/missyushi/README.md

 - 👋 Hi, I’m @missyushi
 - 👀 I’m a graduate student in economics
-- 🌱 I’m interested in macroeconomics, economic development, financial economics
+- 🌱 I’m interested in macroeconomics, economic development, and financial economics

 <!---
 missyushi/missyushi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.